Python-SIP/sip/sphinx/annotations.rst

     and methods as being deprecated.

+.. class-annotation:: ExportDerived

+    .. versionadded:: 4.15

+    In many cases SIP generates a derived class for each class being wrapped (see :ref:`ref-derived-classes`).
+Normally this is used internally.
+This boolean annotation specifies that the declaration of the class is exported and able to be used by handwritten code.

 .. class-annotation:: External

     This boolean annotation is used to specify that the class is defined in